 The Slaughterhouse-Five quotes below are all either spoken by Kilgore Trout or refer to Kilgore Trout.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Dell edition of Slaughterhouse-Five published in 1991.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Dell edition of Slaughterhouse-Five published in 1991.).

 Chapter 8 Quotes